davidwickerhf/project-proposal/README.md

     }
 ```

 **Note:** The chi-square attack is most effective for sequential LSB embedding.
-Our pseudorandom pixel selection (keyed embedding) partially defeats it — which is itself an interesting finding to report.
+Our pseudorandom pixel selection (keyed embedding) partially defeats it, which is itself an interesting finding to report.

 ---

-### 4.3 SRM (Spatial Rich Model — Classical ML)
+#### 4.3 SRM (Spatial Rich Model, Classical ML)

 SRM (Fridrich & Kodovský, 2012) sits between training-free methods and deep learning.
-It applies a bank of high-pass filters to extract residuals, computes co-occurrence statistics (yielding a ~35,000-dimensional feature vector), and classifies with an **ensemble of Fisher Linear Discriminants** — a classical statistical classifier, not a neural network.
+It applies a bank of high-pass filters to extract residuals, computes co-occurrence statistics (yielding a ~35,000-dimensional feature vector), and classifies with an **ensemble of Fisher Linear Discriminants**, a classical statistical classifier, not a neural network.
 It requires labeled training data but runs entirely on CPU in minutes.

 SRM is included because it handles **DCT-domain embedding** better than the training-free methods above (which are tuned for spatial LSB).
 It also provides a cross-domain generalization data point: because its features are hand-crafted rather than learned, it may generalize across the real/ML boundary better than a neural network would (addressing RQ3/H4).